 Businesses must make sure any promotions are not misleading or deceptive.
 They cannot rely on small print and disclaimers as an excuse for not delivering products and services as promised, or for billing consumers without obtaining their authorisation.

-‘Bait advertising’ usually happens when a business advertises products at a certain price but does not have a reasonable supply for customers to buy.
+‘Bait advertising’ is illegal under the Australian Consumer Law.
+It usually happens when a business advertises products at a certain price but does not have a reasonable supply for customers to buy.

 What is a ‘reasonable supply’ will depend on several things, including the type of products and what the business said in its advertisement.

 Businesses must not accept payment for goods or services:

 - if they know, or should have known, they would not be able to supply the goods or services in the time specified or if no time is specified, within a reasonable time.

 A business may avoid prosecution if: